User interface markup language: XUL

 The primary interface language of Mozilla Foundation products is XUL.
 XUL documents are rendered by the Gecko engine, which also renders XHTML and SVG documents.
 It cooperates with many existing standards and technologies, including CSS, JavaScript, DTD and RDF.

 UsiXML

 UsiXML (which stands for User Interface Extensible Markup Language) is an XML-compliant markup language that describes the UI for multiple contexts of use such as Character User Interfaces (CUIs), graphical user interfaces (GUIs), Auditory User Interfaces, and Multimodal User Interfaces.

 In other words, interactive applications with different types of interaction techniques, modalities of use, and computing platforms can be described in a way that preserves the design independently from peculiar characteristics of physical computing platform.

 WTKX

 WTKX is an XML-based markup language used for building Apache Pivot applications.
 Though it is most commonly used for defining the structure of an application's user interface, it can be used to declaratively construct any type of Java object hierarchy.

-XAL

-eXtensible Application Language is the Markup language of Nexaweb's Enterprise Web 2.0 Suite.
-Developers can use this language to define applications that will run as a Java Client or an Ajax Client.